 From guerilla army revolution, with Castro ousting US-backed regime of Fulgencio Batista, to nationalizing US businesses with no compensation, to massive Russian aid, to the Kennedy fiasco at the Bay of Pigs, to center of the world attention with the Missile crises, to anonymity.
 Following the crash of the USSR in 1991, turning to Chavez oil in Venezuela for help.
 Cuba is one of the poorest per capita situations in the world.
 Such has been the last 50 years of Cuban history.

-While this little island has been jostled backwards and forwards like a pawn on a chessboard between the major powers a major portion of its poplulation, about 1.5 million (Cuba’s estimated population now is about 11 million) has scuttled the island with 80% in Florida.
-And the majority of those that remain in the homeland are in unparalelled poverty.
+While this little island has been jostled backwards and forwards like a pawn on a chessboard between the major powers a major portion of its population, about 1.5 million (Cuba’s estimated population now is about 11 million) has scuttled the island with 80% in Florida.
+And the majority of those that remain in the homeland are in unparalleled poverty.

 The hope of the USA and President Obama is that easing the economic sanctions on Cuba will bring more prosperity and hence independence to the people, in other terms, more democracy.

 Did you know that President Obama’s discourse about USA-Cuba reconciliation was not even broadcast in Cuba?
-But in a televised address Raoul Castro said “We should learn the art of living together in a civilized manner in spite of our differences.”
+But in a televised address Raúl Castro said, “We should learn the art of living together in a civilized manner in spite of our differences.”
 They include national sovereignty, democracy and internal policies.
 Church bells rang out to mark the news.
-Cuba shouted out what it wanted but not even an official whisper of US implication on the government controlled media.
-Not to say that subversive media and word of mouth doesn’t get the news around.
+Cuba shouted out what it wanted but not even an official whisper of US implication on the government-controlled media.
+Not to say that subversive media and word of mouth don’t get the news around.

 The above are just some highlights of a new development on the world scene.
 You can read the crusty details wherever you get your news.
 I’m certainly happy that some hope has been held out to Cubans.